This post is about using Spring Shell to make a simple application for scanning open TCP ports.

 You can use some predefined command such a help with our scan command:

-So let's try our command with the option --display-only-open to display open ports only:
+So let’s try our command with the option –display-only-open to display open ports only:

-shell:>scan --ip 10.15.13.52 --port 1-1024 --display-only-open port 22 - open port 25 - open DONE
+shell:>scan --ip 10.15.13.52 --port 1-1024 --display-only-open

 You can find all source codes on my GitHub profile.